peripheryapp/periphery/README.md

 func generatedFunction() {}
 ```

 The `kind` override allows you to specify a custom kind that will be shown in the result.
 The `location` override uses the format `file:line:column` (line and column default to 1 if omitted).
 This is particularly useful when you want to report results at a higher-level definition rather than at the low-level generated code.
+The `location` file path is assumed to be relative to the project root if a relative path is given.

 ## Xcode Integration